-The grant was made through Michael Jordan and Jordan Brand’s $100 million Black Community Commitment (BCC), an initiative committed to supporting businesses that commit to building racial equality, social justice and providing students with greater access to education.
+The grant was made through Michael Jordan and Jordan Brand’s Black Community Commitment (BCC), an initiative committed to supporting businesses that commit to building racial equality, and social justice and providing students with greater access to education.

 The high school program will be modeled after NGPF’s highly successful Finance Equity and Empowerment (FEE) grant program, which NGPF first launched in 2020 to increase financial education within prominently Black and Brown communities.

 Through the FEE program, NGPF will connect with the largest U.S. public school systems that share similar commitments to increasing the financial capability of their students.